Recursive properties of the characteristic polynomial of weighted lattices: Preliminaries

-We conclude this subsection by recalling the relation between the parameters of a rank-metric code.
+We now recall the relations between the parameters of a rank-metric code.
 Indeed, a code cannot have large dimension and minimum distance at the same time.
 The following result by Delsarte expresses a trade-off between these quantities.